simonovAlexey/votingSystem/README.md

 Each restaurant provides new menu each day.

 #### The application works with HSQLDB.
 To run it, you do not need to install any database.
+Database schema will be updated automatically when application started.
-To init and populate DB see: votingSystem/src/main/resources/db
+Init and populate DB from files: votingSystem/src/main/resources/db

 <a href="https://github.com/simonovAlexey/votingSystem/blob/master/config/curl.md">couple curl </a> commands to test REST.